bangerth/biharmonic/readme.md

     This is a real-valued quantity.
 Its units are `m/Pa`.
   - The name of the visualization file (see below) for this frequency.

+### Monitoring progress

+The `frequency_response.txt` file is updated every time the program has finished computing the response of the membrane for a particular frequency.
+As a consequence, the file contains a record of all computed frequencies.

+To monitor the progress of computations -- for example for displaying a progress bar -- open this file periodically (say, once a second) and read what's in it.
+If all you want is to show progress, count the number of lines excluding the comments at the top and divide it by the number of frequencies provided as input.
+If you want something fancier, you can actually parse the contents of the file and update a graph of the frequency-dependent membrane response every time you read through the file.
+This way, the graph will fill in over time.

 ### The directory `visualization/`

 This directory contains one file for each input frequency, with each file providing